Altamont, Illinois: Parks and recreation

 Altamont has three parks.
 Gilbert Park, named after Ray Gilbert, Mayor of Altamont from 1971 to 1979, is the largest of Altamont's parks.
 It has four baseball/softball diamonds, an indoor batting cage, playground equipment and soccer field, and a nine-hole disc golf course.

 Schmidt Park has picnic pavilions and playground equipment.

 W.C.
 Klitzing Memorial Heritage Park, often called simply Heritage Park and known to some as "The Train Park," is named after former mayor, school board member, and City Attorney Walter C. Klitzing.
 It has play equipment, a skateboard area, several covered picnic tables, a basketball court, and restrooms.

 There is also "The Triangle," a garden and pavilion space between North Second Street, North Main Street, and West Washington Avenue in downtown Altamont.
 The Triangle features benches, flower beds, a flagpole, and a covered pavilion which often hosts bake sales and cookouts for community organizations to host fundraisers.

 Government

 The City of Altamont is governed by an elected mayor and city council of four members.
-Most recent mayoral and city council elections were in April 2015, those terms all expire in 2019.
-Currently, Jason Rippetoe is mayor, and the council members are Todd Slingerland, Richard Frailey, Dan Milleville, and Jason Williams.
+Most recent mayoral and city council elections were in April 2023, those terms all expire in 2027.
+Currently, Dan Milleville is mayor, and the council members are Terry White, Mike Walker, Jason Rippetoe, and Tayler Polk.